 The pursuit of this direct connection represents more than a technical refinement -- it seeks to uncover the intrinsic entanglement structures woven into the renormalization group flow itself.
 Success would solidify cMERA not just as an efficient variational tool but as a fundamental framework capable of directly revealing how global symmetries organize and constrain quantum entanglement across scales – a question of deep significance for quantum field theory, quantum information, and our understanding of holography.

-Our calculation of SREE in cMERA can guide the computation in discrete MERA tensor network state.
-Our result Eq.~\eqref{cMERA-SREE} imply that the charge reduces the bond dimension of the charge sector of the tensors along the minimal surface in the MERA.

-Finally, our calculation of SREE within the cMERA formalism provides valuable insight for the discrete MERA tensor network.
-Equation~\eqref{cMERA-SREE} imply that $U(1)$ charge effectively reduce the bond dimension of the charge sector tensors along the minimal surface in MERA.
+Finally, our calculation of SREE within the cMERA formalism provides valuable insight for discrete MERA tensor networks.
+Equation~\eqref{cMERA-SREE} implies that the $U(1)$ charge effectively reduces the bond dimension of the charge-sector tensors along the minimal surface in MERA.

 \acknowledgments We thank Giuseppe Di Giulio, Aleksandr Ivanov, Mohammad Reza Tanhayi, and Suting Zhao for helpful discussions.
 ZYX acknowledges funding from the DFG through the Collaborative Research Center SFB 1170 “ToCoTronics” (Project ID 258499086 – SFB 1170) and support from the Berlin Quantum Initiative.